everettvody/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 ### Calling other pipelines

 It is also possible to chain multiple Pipelines together in Codefresh.
-To accomplish this, Codefresh offers a special Docker image that contains the [Codefresh CLI](https://codefresh-io.github.io/cli/) and allows you to trigger another pipeline using its name.
+To accomplish this, Codefresh offers a special Docker image that contains the [Codefresh CLI](https://codefresh-io.github.io/cli/) and allows you to trigger another pipeline by its name.

 {% include
 image.html